kgdunn/pid-book/univariate-review/univariate-review.rst

 	- *Manager*: does reactor 1 have better final product purity than reactor 2?

-	- *Potential customer*: what is the 95% confidence interval for the density of your powder ingredient, measured using a helium pycnometer?
+	- *Potential customer*: what is the 95% confidence interval for the density of your powder ingredient?

 References and readings
 =======================